goadesign/clue/trace/README.md

 doer := trace.WrapDoer(ctx, http.DefaultClient)
 ```

-For gRPC dependencies the tracing package provides the `UnaryClientTrace` and
+For gRPC dependencies the trace package provides the `UnaryClientTrace` and
 `StreamClientTrace` interceptors that can be used when making gRPC calls.
 These
 functions will create a span for the current request if it is traced.
 Example: